Breakfast Optimist Club names Officer of the Year and Top Cop

 From the East Moline Police Department, Sgt.
 William Lind earned Officer of the Year honors.
 Lind was nominated for his work at the Quad-City Federal Gang Task Force.

-Lind spearheaded one of the larges cases in the task force for illegal drug and weapon distribution in the Quad-City area.
-Lind also worked to stop several shootings in the spring of 2021 between two gangs that led to multiple arrests for firearms violations.
+Lind spearheaded one of the largest cases in the task force for illegal drug and weapon distribution in the Quad-City area.
+He also worked to stop several shootings in the spring of 2021 between two gangs that led to multiple arrests for firearms violations.

 Lind also is involved with the Shop With a Cop and Holiday Food Baskets programs.